-This is the third in a series of articles about the five habits you need to practice in order to live longer and live better.
+This is the third in a series of articles about the five habits you need to practice in order to live longer and live stronger.
 In addition to not smoking, there are four other habits that you can read about on our website.

 As we noted in our article on eating a healthy diet, there are many paths that lead to that important standard of healthy living.
 The same is true for exercise.
 Adopting those healthy habits will ideally lead to a healthy weight, which the American Heart Association defines as having a Body Mass Index (BMI) of 18.5-24.9.

 There is a very good reason for the AHA putting so much weight on the numbers we see on the scale.
 Being overweight puts us at risk for chronic disease including type 2 diabetes, heart diseases, strokes, fatty liver disease, and certain types of cancer.

 More Than BMI

 Admittedly, BMI is an imperfect measure.
 Because it is a calculation of the relationship between your height and weight, those with high muscle mass will see artificially inflated BMI.
 It’s important to use other tools as well to determine if your body size is putting you at increased risk for a disease which includes waist circumference, hip-to-waist ratio, and waist-to-height ratio.

 Some other numbers to consider that can affect your risk for chronic disease which will require an order for blood work from your doctor, are blood pressure (>120/80); LDL (>100); HDL (<50 for women, <40 for men); triglycerides (>150); blood sugar (>100).

-Look beyond the scale to live longer and live better
+Look beyond the scale to live longer and live stronger